This article describes the steps to install and use OpenCart on Ubuntu Linux with Nginx support.

 http://example.com/opencart/install/

-Then enter the database information as well as the site administrator login credentials.
+Then, enter the database information and the site administrator login credentials.

 Wait, and OpenCart should install successfully.
 Then, log in and begin using your program.